 That race saw horses face several stone walls and was eventually stopped after objections locally but it had developed such a strong following that it was immediately picked up by Bogside Racecourse.
 The distance increased whilst at the Irvine track to just shy of the current distance of 4 miles and in 1880 was renamed to the Scottish Grand National.

 Some very popular horses took glory after Peacock won in the first race in 1880 and the race thrived up until 1965 when Bogside was closed down.
 Just like 100 years previously, there was no danger of the Scottish Grand National falling of the schedule.
-In fact, it’s gone from strength to strength since switching to Ayr in 1966 and is now a Grade 3 contest that’s complemented by the two day Scottish Grand National Festival.
+In fact, it’s gone from strength to strength since switching to Ayr in 1966 and is now a Premier Handicap (previously known as Grade 3) contest that is complemented by the two day Scottish Grand National Festival.

 Red Rum’s Record to Stand Forever?